PengtaoJiang/OAA/README.md

 The crf parameters are in `examples/seg/utils.py`.

 ### Pre-computed Results
+We provide the pre-trained models, pre-computed attention maps and saliency maps for:
+- The pre-trained segmentation models.
+[Link]
+- The pre-computed attention maps for OAA and OAA+.
+[Link]
+- The saliency maps used for proxy labels.
+[Link]
+- The pre-trained integral attention model.
+[Link]

 ### Citation
 If you use these codes and models in your research, please cite: